natescherer/PoshEmail/README.md

 ### Documentation

-For detailed documentation, [click here on GitHub][docs], see the docs folder in a release, or run Get-Help for the individual function in PowerShell.
+For detailed documentation, [click here on GitHub](docs), see the docs folder in a release, or run Get-Help for the individual function in PowerShell.

 ## Questions/Comments